tuva-health/docs/docs/data-quality/analytics-level.md

 hide_title: false
 ---

-Once you've completed the atomic-level data quality checks you're ready to move on the analytics-level.
-Analytics-level data quality is all about understanding:
+Analytics-level data quality focuses on understanding the ability of your data to support specific analyses and whether the results generated from those analyses are reasonable.
+This level of data quality assessment goes beyond the basic integrity checks performed at the atomic level and examines the data from an analytical perspective.

+There are two main aspects of analytics-level data quality:

-1. Which analyses your data is able to support
+1. Assessing which analyses your data can support
-2. Are the results your data generates for those analyses reasonable
+2. Determining if the results your data generates for those analyses are reasonable

-Analytics-level includes the most commonly used types of analyses, but it doesn't include every analysis (this is impossible).
-Like atomic-level, the analytics-level checks below are intended to be used as a checklist.
-Every check exists as a data table in the Tuva Data Model and the documentation below describes why the check is important and how to use these tables to perform the check.
+The analytics-level checks described below are intended to be used as a checklist.
+Each check exists as a data table in the Tuva Data Model, and the documentation below describes why the check is important and how to use these tables to perform the check.

 Since many of the analytics-level checks involve assessing reasonableness, it's important to have something to compare to.
 For many of the checks we include reference data points based on Medicare FFS claims data.
 While not perfect for comparing to commercial and Medicaid populations, it still adds directional value (e.g. is a reasonable PMPM closer to $400 or $4,000).